 On 15 March 1925, on a train journey to Chicago he repeatedly beat and raped her.
 In doing so, he bit her all over her body to such an extent that someone who saw her later said that she looked as if she had been chewed by a cannibal.

-While they were in Chicago she managed to slip away long enough to purchase some mercuric chloride tablets with which she hoped to commit suicide.
+While they were in Chicago, she managed to slip away long enough to purchase some mercuric chloride tablets with which she hoped to commit suicide.
 She failed and instead became seriously ill and for days she writhed and screamed in agony.
 Rather than take her to a doctor which may have saved her life Stephenson left her to suffer before telling his accomplices to take her back home to Indiana.
 Before they did so Madge threatened him with the law, to which Stephenson laughed and replied: “I am the law in the State of Indiana.”

-Returned home Madge immediately sought urgent medical attention but it was too late and on 15 April 1925, she died in great pain of kidney failure brought on by mercury poisoning.
+Returned home, Madge immediately sought urgent medical attention but it was too late and on 15 April 1925, she died in great pain of kidney failure brought on by mercury poisoning.
 Before doing so however, she made a death-bed deposition.
 It was enough to bring a case of second-degree murder against D.C Stephenson.

-Stephenson’s demeanour in the Courtroom shocked many for he was both arrogant and cocksure not believing for one moment that an all white, male jury, many of whom were or had been Klan members, would ever convict him.
+Stephenson’s demeanour in the Courtroom shocked many for he was both arrogant and cocksure not believing for one moment that an all-white, male jury, many of whom were or had been Klan members, would ever convict him.
 He also knew that most of the political establishment in Indiana were on the Klan’s payroll.
 He also knew they knew he had the evidence to prove it.

-In an attempt to stem the tide Hiram J Evans began to distance himself from Stephenson before finally denouncing him outright and in August 1925, he led 40,000 fully robed Klansmen down Pennsylvania Avenue, Washington, in a show of strength.
+In an effort to stem the tide Hiram J Evans began to distance himself from Stephenson before finally denouncing him outright and in August 1925, he led 40,000 fully robed Klansmen down Pennsylvania Avenue, Washington, in a show of strength.

-But with Party membership diminishing with every new revelation it was apparent that the Klan was in terminal decline.
+But with Party membership diminishing with every new revelation, it was apparent that the Klan was in terminal decline.

 In Court D.C Stephenson was revealed to be a violent, drunken lecher.
 The man who had seemingly epitomised everything good about the new Klan had been a fraud, the paragon of all its virtues had become the purveyor of vice.
 On 14 November 1925, he was convicted of second-degree murder and sentenced to life imprisonment.